 Pfizer is trying to move past its dependence on Lipitor, the best-selling cholesterol pill that lost marketing exclusivity last November.
 Investors are awaiting more clarity on how Read will divest the company’s animal health unit, scheduled to be announced by July.
 The world’s biggest drugmaker said last month it would sell its infant nutrition unit to Vevey, Switzerland-based Nestle SA (NESN) for $11.9 billion.

-Read also is reorganizing the company’s brand-name drug business to separate it from what Pfizer calls the “established products” line, including medicines that have gone off-patent as well as emerging markets (PFE) sales.
+Read also is reorganizing the company’s brand-name drug business to separate it from what Pfizer calls the “established products” line, including medicines that have gone off-patent as well as emerging markets (PFE:US) sales.

 “I’ve got to get a feel for how the two business units look and feel and run,” Read said today in a telephone interview.
 “I’ve got to get a feel for how the innovative core strengthens its pipeline.”